 You can get some great ideas from Pinterest or watch a few YouTube videos for ideas and tutorials.

-All you need to make painted rocks are some paint pens or Sharpie markers and a few flat rocks (from a nearby river bed or order them online).
+All you need to make painted rocks are some paint pens or Sharpie markers and a few flat rocks.
 If you are going to put your masterpiece in an outdoor garden, then I would also recommend using a clear, spray on UV-resistant sealer so your artwork doesn’t smear or run.

 *TIP: One thing about using paint pens – you have to shake them well before using.
 You also have to “prime them” by holding them like you are writing with them and then pushing down on the pen tip repeatedly until the paint starts to flow.